 Early morning arrival into the Bosnian capital of Sarajevo which is an intriguing blend of Eastern and Western culture; it has mosques and minarets, an ancient bazaar and an atmospheric old Turkish quarter.
 Discover the city’s poignant history through a truly absorbing tour as we visit the location of the assassination of the Heir-Apparent to the Austro-Hungarian throne, Archduke Franz Ferdinand, that triggered the First World War and the more recent horrors of the Balkan War.
 Sarajevo suffered from the longest siege of a capital city in the history of modern warfare.
 The scars of war are still evident as we travel past war-torn buildings and we make a special visit to the Tunnel Museum under Sarajevo Airport.
 Your guide, who lived through the 1992-1996 conflict, brings to life in touching fashion the struggles the citizens of Sarajevo faced during the siege of the city.

 Following a light lunch, this afternoon we travel along a very scenic line to the historic city of Mostar, the crossroads of many civilizations, cultures and three religions.
 Mostar was one of the most important cities of the Ottoman Empire.
 The town’s renowned stone arch bridge linking the Christian and Muslim areas was re-built in the summer of 2004.
-We also visit Turkish House and the mosque before walking through the narrow, bazaar streets, where you can shop for traditional souvenirs and handicrafts
+We also visit a local mosque before walking through the narrow bazaar streets, where you can shop for traditional souvenirs and handicrafts

 Arrive this morning in the Serbian capital, Belgrade.
 Located at the strategic meeting point of the Danube and Sava Rivers, this truly cosmopolitan city has fortifications dating from Celtic times, medieval tombs and Turkish baths.